kfahn22/NOAA_final_project/noaa.md

     keep_md: true
 ---

 ## Synopsis

-I grew up close to Johnstown, PA--the site of one of the greatest floods in the US^[https://www.jaha.org/attractions/johnstown-flood-museum/flood-history/]--so I was not surprised that flooding leads to the most economic damage .
-Nor was I particularly surprised to learn that drought led to the most crop damage (refer to Table 1).
+I grew up close to Johnstown, PA--the site of one of the greatest floods in the US^[https://www.jaha.org/attractions/johnstown-flood-museum/flood-history/]--so I was not surprised that flooding leads to the most economic damage.
+Nor was I particularly surprised to learn that drought led to the most crop damage (refer to Table 1).^[This assignment required *at most* 3 figures.
+After doing some research, I decided that tables are generally NOT considered to be figures.]
 What I did find surprising is that excessive heat causes the most deaths.
 Tornadoes led to a greater number of combined injuries (refer to Table 3).
 Figures 2 and 3 reveal that there is quite a bit of variation in which events have the greatest impact on human health by year -- in 1998 there were a large number of fatalities due to excessive heat, while in 2011 there were a very large number of fatalities/injuries caused by tornadoes.

-On a regional level, flooding in the West led to the most economic damage , while drought in the several regions of the country-- the Northeast, South, and West--led to the most crop damage (refer to Table 2).
+On a regional level, flooding in the West led to the most economic damage, while drought in the several regions of the country-- the Northeast, South, and West--led to the most crop damage (refer to Table 2).
 People were more likely to die in the South from a tornado, but more likely to die from excessive heat in the Midwest or Northeast (refer to Table 4).

-##  Data Processing
+##  I.  Data Processing

+There were two options for loading the data: unzipping the file or reading directly from the zipped file.
+I decided to read directly from the zipped file.

 ```r